yiisoft/cookies/README.md

 - provides a handy abstraction representing a cookie
 - allows dealing with many cookies at once
 - forms and adds `Set-Cookie` headers to response
+- signs a cookie to prevent its value from being tampered with
+- encrypts a cookie to prevent its value from being tampered with

 ## Requirements